jakop345/cloudron-box/docs/references/api.md

 Response(200):
 ```
 {
-  "provider": <string>  // 'caas' or 'route53' or 'digitalocean'
+  "provider": <string>  // 'caas' or 'route53' or 'digitalocean' or 'noop' or 'manual'
 }
 ```